d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 When estimating the value of a parameter $\theta$, point estimators like $\hat \theta$ are of limited utility since they contain no notion of uncertainty.
 Rather, it would be far better if we could produce an interval that would contain the true parameter $\theta$ with high probability.
 If you were interested in such ideas a century ago, then you would have been excited to read "Outline of a Theory of Statistical Estimation Based on the Classical Theory of Probability" by Jerzy Neyman :cite:`Neyman.1937`, who first introduced the concept of confidence interval in 1937.

-To be useful, a confidence interval should be as small as possible for a given degree of certanty.
+To be useful, a confidence interval should be as small as possible for a given degree of certainty.
 Let us see how to derive it.

 ### Definition